 Learn about loneliness

 For me, it all started with John Cacioppo.
 It was around 2010 when I first read his work on loneliness.
-Back then, I was just your standard psychology nerd, geeking out, not realising that I would eventually experience profound loneliness myself.
+Back then, I was just your standard psychology nerd, geeking out, not realising that I would eventually have a loneliness experience of my own.

 I regard Professor Cacioppo as the 'Elvis' of social neuroscience, and Dr. Julianne Holt-Lunstad as the 'Beyonce'.
-Their contributions have been revolutionary across multiple fields, and in my own learning journey.
+Their contributions have been revolutionary in this field and in my own learning journey.

-Without Cacioppo, Holt-Lunstad, and other early scientists and philosophers who devoted themselves to this topic, I might never have developed a passion for social wellbeing.
+I'm beyond grateful for them and for other early scientists and philosophers who devoted themselves to this topic.
 For newer thinkers, researchers, and advocates, they are the giants upon whose shoulders we stand.

-In recent years, some excellent resources have been released, bringing the topics of loneliness and social wellbeing out of the ivory towers of academia and into our everyday lives.
-Below, some are listed for you to explore.
+More recently, some excellent resources have helped bring the topics of loneliness and social wellbeing out of the ivory towers of academia and into our everyday lives.
+I've listed some below for you to explore.

 Please note that if I've mentioned a resource here, it means that I personally recommend that content.
 It is not intended to imply mutual endorsement from the creator.